 Value of source code – $1,000

 As you can see above, there’s a huge amount of value in these products.
-The software side of my company is heading into different directions and we don’t plan on fully releasing most of these products.
+The software side of my company is heading into different directions and we don’t plan on fully launching most of these products.

 The newest version of Traffic Magnet is for sale as “Content Marketer” and we will be continuing to sell that product.
 Micro Manager, Lead Prospector, and Reputation Reporter are available as part of the Reputation Takeover package.
 The rest of the tools are currently unavailable.